S02 - Taurus

 Beltane.

 May 1st.
 The midpoint between the spring equinox and the summer solstice.
-The moment when the reproductive drive peaks simultaneously across every living thing - the cattle, the humans, the entire biological world at once.
+The moment when the reproductive drive peaks simultaneously across every living thing.
+The cattle, the humans, the entire biological world at once.

-The cattle were driven to the summer pastures through two fires - the Beltane fires - lit on the hilltops as the sun set.
+The cattle were driven to the summer pastures through two fires.
+The Beltane fires.
+Lit on the hilltops as the sun set.
 Not decorative.
 Functional.
 The smoke and heat passing over the animals as purification and activation simultaneously.
 The fire between which the herds walked charging them with the fertility force of the season.
 Then the fires were left to burn through the night on the hills above the community.

 And then everyone else went into the woods.

 This was not metaphor in the medieval record.
 The young people of the community went out into the fields and forests on the night of Beltane and came back in the morning.
-The children born nine months later - around the February feast of Imbolc - were called Beltane children.
+The children born nine months later.
+Around the February feast of Imbolc.
+Were called Beltane children.
 This was known.
 This was accepted.
 This was arguably the point.

 Philip Stubbes, a Puritan pamphleteer writing in 1583, claimed that of the girls who went out into the woods on Beltane night, scarcely a third returned home undefiled.
 He meant this as condemnation.
 The communities practicing it understood it as participation in the necessary biological work of the season.
 You do not ask the earth to be fertile while refusing to participate in fertility yourself.
 The ritual requires embodiment.

 The May Queen and the Green Man.
 The woman who embodies the fertile earth and the man who embodies the wild biological force of the woodland.
-Their union - ritual or actual depending on the tradition - was the agricultural magic that ensured the summer abundance.
-The Maypole driven into the ground, the ribbons wound around it by alternating male and female dancers tightening as they spiraled down - the two biological forces woven into the earth.
+Their union.
+Ritual or actual depending on the tradition.
+Was the agricultural magic that ensured the summer abundance.
+The Maypole driven into the ground, the ribbons wound around it by alternating male and female dancers tightening as they spiraled down.
+The two biological forces woven into the earth.
 Nobody in the sixteenth century was confused about what this meant.

 The Puritans banned the Maypole.
 This tells you everything about what the Maypole meant.

 Beltane is the festival that makes the Taurus theology undeniable.
 The cattle through the fire.
 The people into the woods.
 The body participating in the seasonal force that sustains life not as metaphor but as the actual biological event.
-The Virgo processing style would analyze the fertility cycle.
-The Gemini processing style would talk about it.
-The Taurus processing style participates in it.

 Before the myths there were the paintings.

 Lascaux.
 Seventeen thousand years ago.
 The caves in the Dordogne, deep in the rock where no natural light reaches.
-Someone carried fire down there - torches, animal fat lamps - and painted bulls on the walls by flickering light.
+Someone carried fire down there.
+Torches, animal fat lamps.
+And painted bulls on the walls by flickering light.
 Not scratched, not outlined.
 Painted.
 With pigment blown through hollow bones onto the curved stone surface, the natural contours of the rock used to give the animal three-dimensional form.
 Massive.
 Present.
 Real in the dark in a way that makes the word sacred feel insufficient.

 Someone carried fire into the dark to paint it.
 That is the oldest evidence we have of what Taurus means.